Swallowed by the Deep

 Result

 The work ends in an explosive exhalation through the whale’s blowhole and an open cello passage.
-The case shows my work with object-based storytelling, graphic score and translation from an Atmos room to a binaural listening version.
+The case shows my work with podcast dramaturgy, graphic score and translation from spatial production to a binaural listening version.

 Tip: Use headphones.
-The binaural version is made to preserve depth, placement and movement from the Atmos composition.
+The binaural version is made to preserve depth, placement and movement from the spatial story.

 Related links